He and his family had dreamed of his major league moment. Amid a pandemic, he reached it alone.

 Everyone was a bit quieter then, watching Finnegan take the sign, reach back and skip a fastball to the backstop at Nationals Park.
-However long “seven seasons” sounded to fans, it felt much longer to the 28-year-old’s family.
+However long “seven seasons” sounded to fans, it felt much longer to the 29-year-old’s family.
 Finnegan’s father, Willy, paced through the house and whispered “Come on, Ky” under his breath.
 His wife, Rachel, tried to stay calm, hoping that would reach Finnegan in some cosmic way.
 And their daughter, Brayden, 8 years old and beaming, recorded a video with her iPad.

 She wanted evidence for school, whenever that would start.
 Not everyone’s dad makes the big leagues.
 Hers had on July 25, tasked with the last three outs of a 9-2 win, getting them once Aaron Judge bounced into a double play.
 Finnegan walked forward and smiled.
 Everyone took a deep breath.
 Then a man yelled “Go Nationals!” from a nearby rooftop and it echoed through the empty ballpark.
 It only underscored the difference of reaching this point in 2020.

 Soon, in the coming months, close to 200 players would feel what Finnegan had that night.
-He’d made it — he’d really, finally made it — but something was missing.
+He had made it — he had really, finally made it — but something was missing.
 They were all too far away.

 “I wish they could have been there with me,” Finnegan reflected a few weeks later.
 “It was their dream, too.”